 Pros: doesn’t require any additional software.

-Cons: requires creating a proprietary method for capturing and storing Google Analytics Client Ids, requires manual preparation and upload of a data file every few days.
+Cons: requires creating a proprietary method for capturing and storing Google Analytics Client Ids, requires dedicated staff time for manual preparation and upload of a data file every few days, risking human errors and lack of real-time insights.

 Uploading offline conversions using Google Analytics Measurement Protocol